stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. His Mercy Is More
+1. I Am Not My Own
-2. Amazing Love
+2. Grace Awaiting Me
-3. The Jesus Way
+3. Power Of The Cross
-4. A New Commandment
+4. Let Your Kingdom Come

 ## 4:00pm
-1. It Was Finished Upon That Cross
+1. We Are One
-2. Jesus Strong & Kind
+2. Only A Holy God
-3. His Mercy Is More
+3. In Christ Alone
-4. Here We Stand
+4. You Alone

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)